Estimated reading time: 8 minutes

 Whether the volunteer is new to the church or has been around for a while, everyone wants to know they are cared about on a personal level.

-Volunteers love when they are encouraged to talk about their family and their personal lives, and when church leadership takes an interest in them.
+Volunteers love being encouraged to talk about their family and personal lives, and when church leadership takes an interest in them.

-This sense of belonging helps to foster relationships that are invaluable in times of personal crisis.
+This sense of belonging helps foster invaluable relationships in times of personal crisis.

 9. Consistent Communication